RTAAF C.A.R.E.S.

 By the end of the program families should:

-Know how and where to connect with other parents of children with autism.
+-Know how and where to connect with other parents/caregivers of children with Autism.

-Be prepared with a set of tools and resources for handling difficult situations.
+-Feel they are prepared, with a set of tools and resources for handling difficult situations in the future.

 CARES Program Staff